semgrep/semgrep-docs/docs/kb/semgrep-supply-chain/sss-python-lockfiles.md

 poetry lock
 ```

-The generated `Poetry.lock` contains all transitive and direct dependencies that the project uses.
+The generated `Poetry.lock` file contains all transitive and direct dependencies that the project uses.

 ## Selecting a single lockfile among many